 - Create an Apple Cider Vinegar Trap

 Many of the solutions in this list target larvae, which is vital in getting rid of fungus gnats.
-For a solution that targets the fungus gnat adults, try creating an part apple cider vinegar mix.
-The apple cider vinegar smells like sweet, ripe fruit to the gnats drawing them away from your herbs.
+For a solution that targets the fungus gnat adults, try creating an equal part apple cider vinegar mix.
+The apple cider vinegar smells like sweet, ripe fruit to the gnats, drawing them away from your herbs.

 To make this mix, combine equal parts apple cider vinegar and water in a container (ideally a shallow dish or wide-rimmed bowl).
 Add a drop of standard dish soap and cover it with some plastic wrap.
 Then poke some small holes in the top and wait for the fungus gnats to be attracted to the mix!
 The soap will break down the surface tension of the liquid, making it difficult for them to escape.